 Fair Fit Fall/Winter.
 New Orleans 2012

 I felt really stuck.
-My mind was saying "your a failure" because I couldn't produce it sustainably, even with just my own labor.
+I couldn't produce it sustainably, even with just my own labor.
 I had a teacher at the time who advised me that sometimes when we are clutching too tightly to the idea of how of how our project is prospered, we leave no room for inspiration.
 And she gently advised me to give it a rest for awhile, to let some new info come through.

-Next week, I'll be back and tell you how I took my knowledge of sewing, pattern, and fit to work in the professional world.
+In my next post, I'll share how I took my knowledge of sewing, pattern, and fit to work in the professional world.
 I learned key perspectives about fashion, fit, and fairness back then that are really pivotal to my life now and want to share some perspectives of how fair fashion exists far beyond just how clothes are made.

 See you next week!